Candidates must present an LSAT score from a test administered no more than five years prior to planned enrollment.

 To summarize, Tulane is interested not so much in what a candidate has studied, but in demonstrations of the benefit of such study, the seriousness with which it was undertaken, and the quality of the student's performance.

 3/3 Program for Tulane Undergraduates

 Tulane University Law School offers the following program for eligible Tulane students at Newcomb-Tulane College (NTC) and the School of Continuing Studies (SCS), commonly referred to as the "3-3 Program."
-Qualified undergraduates of NTC or SCS may apply for admission to Tulane Law School during the junior year.
+Qualified undergraduates of NTC or SCS may apply for admission to Tulane Law School during the junior year (or credit-count equivalent).
 If admitted, students enroll as full-time law students during what would otherwise be the senior year.
-At the successful conclusion of that year, the BA or BS is awarded by the appropriate undergraduate division.
-After two more years of full-time law study, the JD is awarded by Tulane Law School.
-This program enables students to receive the BA or BS and the JD in six years.
+At the successful conclusion of that year, the BA or BS is awarded.
+After two more years of full-time law study, the JD is awarded.
+This program enables students to receive the BA/BS and the JD in as few as six years.

 LSAT Waiver (for those beginning law school in Fall 2018)